-- (2) If a breach occurs on all or part of the property that was the subject of an original covenant and was transferred in accordance with O.C.G.A. § 48-5-7.4(i), then the breach shall be deemed to have occurred on all of the property that was the subject of the original covenant.
-The penalty shall be assessed pro rata against each of the parties to the covenant in proportion to the tax benefit enjoyed by each during the life of the original covenant. - (3) The breach shall be deemed to occur upon the occasion of any event which would otherwise disqualify the property from receiving the benefit of current use valuation.
-No penalty shall be imposed until the appeal of the board of tax assessors' determination of breach is concluded.
-After the final determination on appeal, the taxpayer shall be afforded sixty (60) days from issuance of the bill to make full payment.
-Once the sixty (60) day payment period has expired, the bill shall be considered past due and interest shall accrue from the original billing due date. - (4) If a covenant is breached by the original covenantor or a transferee who is related to the original covenantor within the fourth degree of civil reckoning, and where such breach occurs during the sixth through tenth years of a Renewal Covenant, the penalty imposed shall be the amount by which current use assessment has reduced taxes otherwise due for each year in which such Renewal Covenant was in effect, plus interest at the rate specified in O.C.G.A. § 48-2-40. - (5) Before a penalty is assessed, notice shall be provided to the taxpayer by the board of tax assessors that the covenant has been breached.
-This notice shall include the specific grounds of the breach, provide to the taxpayer notice to cease and desist the alleged breach activity, and notify the taxpayer that they have thirty (30) days as of the date of the postmark of the notice to correct the breach. - (6) If the board of tax assessors determines that a breach has occurred and the taxpayer has not corrected the situation within the time limit specified, the taxpayer has the right to appeal the determination of the breach to the board of equalization as provided in O.C.G.A. § 48-5-311.
+- If a breach occurs on all or part of the property that was the subject of an original covenant and was transferred in accordance with O.C.G.A. § 48-5-7.4(i), then the breach shall be deemed to have occurred on all of the property that was the subject of the original covenant.

+The penalty shall be assessed pro rata against each of the parties to the covenant in proportion to the tax benefit enjoyed by each during the life of the original covenant. - 369 The breach shall be deemed to occur upon the occasion of any event which would otherwise (3) 370 disqualify the property from receiving the benefit of current use valuation.
+No penalty shall 371 be imposed until the appeal of the board of tax assessors' determination of breach is concluded.
+After the final determination on appeal, the taxpayer shall be afforded sixty 372 373 (60) days from issuance of the bill to make full payment.
+Once the sixty (60) day payment 374 period has expired, the bill shall be considered past due and interest shall accrue from the 375 original billing due date.
+The lien against the property for penalties and interest shall attach 376 as of the date of such disqualifying event. - If a covenant is breached by the original covenantor or a transferee who is related to the original covenantor within the fourth degree of civil reckoning, and where such breach occurs during the sixth through tenth years of a FRenewal eCovenant, the penalty imposed shall be the amount by which current use assessment has reduced taxes otherwise due for each year in which such FRenewal eCovenant was in effect, plus interest at the rate specified in O.C.G.A. § 48-2-40 from the date the covenant was breached. - 383 (5) Before a penalty is assessed, notice shall be provided to the taxpayer by the board of tax assessors that the covenant has been breached.
+This notice shall include the specific grounds of the breach, provide to the taxpayer notice to cease and desist the alleged breach activity, and notify the taxpayer that they have thirty (30) days as of the date of the postmark of the notice to correct the breach. - 388 (6) If the board of tax assessors determines that a breach has occurred and the taxpayer has not corrected the situation within the time limit specified, the taxpayer has the right to appeal the determination of the breach to the board of equalization as provided in O.C.G.A. § 48-391 5-311.